CodeRumor/DEBUG_API/README.md

-# Coppo API
+# Debug API

 ### Introduction
-This application is a web-base API that allows you to retrieve the error messages that have occured when the COPPO-API application was running.
+This application is a web-base API that allows you to retrieve the error messages that have occured when running all CodeRumor based applications.

 ### Pre-software installations
 - Install one of the following IDE to run the application